Home » Cuban Sofrito Recipe

 cuban sofrito recipe ingredients

-You want to add these seasonings to the pan as you cook each ingredient.
 What does this mean?
 It means when you add the onions, as they cook you want to season them with some of the salt and pepper, and some of the sazon.
+Then once you add the peppers you add the rest of the seasoning, and then add the bay leaves.

-Then once you add the peppers you add the rest of the seasoning as well the bay leaves.
 Why do we do this?
 We do this because cooking the seasoning with the vegetables help the seasonings open up.
 It also helps you build more flavor.
-And flavor is the name of the game with sofrito.
+Flavor is the name of the game with sofrito.

-What to do With Your Sofrito
+What You Can do With Your Cuban Sofrito

 Like we said at the beginning, this simple sofrito recipe is the base for countless of recipes.
 However what you do next just depends on what recipe you are going to make.
 This is because not all recipes will need tomato sauce.